diana7376/DSL_Labs/reports/lab1.md

 ```

 ### **2. Finite Automaton Class**
-The `FiniteAutomaton` class converts a given grammar into a deterministic finite automaton (DFA).
+&ensp;&ensp;&ensp;The `FiniteAutomaton` class converts a given grammar into a deterministic finite automaton (DFA).
 It maintains states, transitions, and alphabet rules for recognizing words.

 #### **Key Methods:**
 - `grammar_to_DFA()`: Converts grammar rules into a transition table.